 Five Year Review

 In compliance with ISO and CCSDS procedures, a standard must be reviewed every five years and a determination made to reaffirm, modify, or withdraw the existing standard.
+The .Reference Model for an Open Archival Information System (OAIS) standard was approved as CCSDS 650.0-B-1 in January 2002 and was approved asSO standard 14721 in 2003.
+A comment period for that first issue of the OAIS standard was held at the end of 2006.
+Based on the comments received, CCSDS began work on a new issue of the OAIS standard.
+Issue 2 of the OAIS standard, CCSDS 650.0-M-2 was published as a OAIS Best Practice Standard in June 2012 and was approved as an update to the ISO 14721 in August 2012.

+The Issue 2 updates include clarifications to many concepts, in particular, Authenticity with the concept of Transformational Information Property introduced; corrections and improvements in diagrams; addition of Access Rights Information to PDI.
+With those updates the OAIS standard continues to exhibit wide spread acceptance and growing recognition and acceptance in the digital preservation communities.

-The .Reference Model for an Open Archival Information System (OAIS) standard was approved as CCSDS 650.0-B-1 in January 2002 and was approved as ISO standard 14721 in 2003.
-While the standard can be reaffirmed given its wide usage, it may also be appropriate to begin a revision process.
-Our view is that any revision must remain backward compatible with regard to major terminology and concepts.
-Further, we do not plan to expand the general level of detail.
-A particular interest is to reduce ambiguities and to fill in any missing or weak concepts.
+While the current issue of the standard can be reaffirmed given its wide usage, it may also be appropriate to begin another revision process.
+As with the previous update, our view is that any revision must remain backward compatible with regard to major terminology and concepts.
+Further, we do not plan to expand the general level of detail nor will the standard be changed from a reference model to an implementation.
+(Archive implementation standards or implementation profiles or detailed archival process standard or protocols could be addressed but they would become separate standards and would be developed through separate CCSDS projects.)
+A particular interest for the current OAIS update is to reduce ambiguities and to fill in any missing or weak concepts.
 To this end, a comment period has been established.

 Comment Process